 I was recently reading an article on firearms in Switzerland and was surprised to learn that their firearms laws are very similar to Canada’s.
 What was so surprising about it is that the public perception of firearms in the two countries is widely different.

 I enjoy firearms and it drives me batty the way people view them as dark and dangerous things.
-When Sharon and I started dating, I wanted to ensure that Sharon had a minimal amount of training with them and to ensure that she was reasonably comfortable around something that is somewhat important to me.
+When The Wife and I started dating, I wanted to ensure that The Wife had a minimal amount of training with them and to ensure that she was reasonably comfortable around something that is somewhat important to me.
 So I took her to a firearms safety course, and we got our firearms licenses.
-This was the first time Sharon ever handled anything like a firearm and it took a lot of the mystery out of it for her.
+This was the first time The Wife ever handled anything like a firearm and it took a lot of the mystery out of it for her.
 Suddenly, they weren’t as scary.

 This is the perception of firearms that I want in the world.
 The more I see people being scared of firearms, the more I feel the need to correct their perceptions.